-In this exciting new elective, students will have the opportunity to become engaged, socially involved and active citizens through this subject.
-Students will understand entrepreneurship and its role and contribution to personal, school, and community life.
+Students recieve the opportunity to become engaged, socially involved and active citizens through this subject as they gain an understanding of entrepreneurship and its role and contribution to personal, school, and community life.

-As they investigate and become familiar with examples of successful and unsuccesful ventures from a variety of sectors, they will be able to apply their knowledge to developing their own entrepreneurial ventures.
+As they investigate and become familiar with examples of successful and unsuccessful ventures from a variety of sectors, they will be able to apply their knowledge to developing their own entrepreneurial ventures.